mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/undo_history.rst

 Cumulative Undo
 ---------------

-Click on the settings icon at the bottom of the Undo History docker, It will show you a dialog box to enable cumulative undo.
+Click on the settings icon at the bottom of the Undo History docker.
+It will show you a dialog box to enable cumulative undo.
 You can change these parameters:

 Start merging time
     The amount of seconds required to consider a group of strokes to be worth one undo step.